-The Town of Marana Water System (Picture Rocks) consists of two potable wells pumping water at depths ranging from 167 to 178 feet below ground from our aquifer.
-The water from those wells is stored in reservoirs where it is chlorinated and pumped through pipelines to reach your home or business.
+The Town of Marana Water System (Picture Rocks) consists of two potable wells pumping water at depths ranging from 182 to 200 feet below ground from our aquifer.
+The water from those wells is treated for the removal of Perfluoroalkyl substances (PFAS) and 1,4 Dioxane, chlorinated and stored in reservoirs.
+Then distributed through pipelines to reach your home or business.